 - Digestive enzymes (buy a product for dogs and follow the label instructions)

-Whatever the reason for your dog’s malabsorption, you’ll want to work with your holistic vet on the best diet and supplements for your dog’s individual condition.
+Malabsorption diseases are serious so, whatever the reason for it, you’ll want to work with your holistic vet on the best diet and supplements for your dog’s individual condition.